siudn/CS490-GroupProject-Frontend-Repo/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Reference workspace (safe paste area)

+Use the `reference/` directory at the repo root to paste code and notes from external projects.
+It is ignored by Git and ESLint and is not included in Vite builds, so nothing there will affect your app unless you explicitly import it.

+Recommended structure inside `reference/`:
+- `notes.md` – quick notes and links
+- `snippets/` – small code snippets grouped by topic
+- `modules/` – larger files copied for reference only